wikimedia/integration-quibble/README.md

 To avoid cloning MediaWiki over the network, you should initialize local bare repositories to be used as cache to copy from:

     mkdir -p ref/mediawiki
     git clone --bare mediawiki/core ref/mediawiki/core.git
     git clone --bare mediawiki/vendor ref/mediawiki/vendor.git

-We have `XDG_CACHE_HOME=/cache` which is recognized by package managers.
+We have `XDG_CACHE_HOME=/cache` set which is recognized by package managers.
 Create a cache directory writable by any user:

     install --directory --mode 777 cache

-We then mount the git repositories as a READ-ONLY volume as /srv/git and the cache dir in read-write:
+We then mount the git repositories as a READ-ONLY volume as `/srv/git` and the `cache` dir in read-write mode:

     docker run -it --rm -v "$(pwd)"/ref:/srv/git:ro -v "$(pwd)"/cache:/cache quibble bash

 TESTING
 -------